os2loop/os2loop/Local_install_guide.md

 Make sure you don't have the latest version of `node` (v17).
 This causes issues with building, as the standard hasing algorithm is no longer supported...

 I also had issues with `prettier` not installing, despite it being in the `devDependencies`.
 I got around it by installing it globally (`npm install -g prettier`).

+To access a normal login, append your localhost path with `/user/login#drupal-login`.